 World Sailing has now also approved these rule changes, which will become effective as of 1 January 2018.

-Change 1: ELECTRONIC DIGITAL COMPASS Proposed rule change: Delete current Rule 22 (a)-(d) shown below in strikethrough text and replace it with new Rule 22 (a)-(e) shown below in RED text.
+Change 1: ELECTRONIC DIGITAL COMPASS Proposed rule change: Delete current Rule 22 (a)-(d) shown below in text and replace it with new Rule 22 (a)-(e) shown below in RED text.
 Add new rule 22: 22.
 COMPASS, ELECTRONIC EQUIPMENT AND TIMING DEVICES (a) One compass mounted on any part of the deck or the cockpit is permitted if the hull cavity is not pierced by anything other than the fasteners.
 Compasses may not be fitted to inspection ports.
 An additional wrist mounted compass is permitted.
 Electronic, self-contained, digital compasses using only magnetic input are permitted. (b) Timing devices are permitted. (c) A timing device and electronic compass may be integrated in the same device. (d) A compass or timing device must not be capable of displaying, delivering, transmitting, receiving, calculating, correlating or storing information about wind speed, wind direction, boat speed or boat position. (e) Any use of electronic equipment not specifically allowed in the rules is prohibited unless the rules are modified by the sailing instructions.
-Delete Old Rule 22: (a) One compass is permitted mounted on any part of the deck or the cockpit, provided that the hull cavity is not pierced by anything other than the fasteners.
-Compasses shall not be fitted to inspection ports.
-Electronic and digital compasses are prohibited (see exception in part d). (b) Any use of electronic equipment not specifically allowed in the rules is prohibited unless modified in the sailing instructions. (c) Timing devices are permitted. (d) A timing device that includes an electronic compass is permitted as long as it is worn on the wrist.
+Delete Old Rule 22: (

 Reason for change: To allow the use of affordable electronic digital compasses that are not GPS enabled.